Eye cancer

 It can take a few months for your vision to adjust to having one eye.
 If you drive, your doctor or optician will have to test your eyesight to see if you meet driving vision standards and are safe to drive.
 Car drivers don’t need to tell the Driver Vehicle Licensing Agency (DVLA) about losing sight in one eye.
 But if you have a bus, coach or lorry licence, you must tell the DVLA.

 After having an eye removed, it can sometimes feel as if the eye is still there.
-You may see things that aren’t there (visual hallucinations).
+You may see things that aren’t there (called visual hallucinations).
 This can be unsettling but it’s normal.
 It’s your brain adjusting to your eye not being there, and over time the hallucinations should stop.
+It can take up to two years for the hallucinations to stop completely.

 Other treatments

-Chemotherapy is a treatment to destroy cancer cells with medicines.
+- Chemotherapy destroys cancer cells with medicines.
 You may have chemotherapy to treat a lymphoma of the eye or retinoblastoma.

-For melanoma that has spread, you may have immunotherapy.
-These medicines help your immune system to find and kill cancer cells.
+- Immunotherapy for melanoma that has spread.
+Immunotherapy medicines help your immune system to find and kill cancer cells.

-You may have laser treatment for small retinoblastomas or small melanomas of the eye.
-These use heat to destroy the cancer.
+- Laser treatment for small retinoblastomas or small melanomas of the eye.
+This uses heat to destroy the cancer.

 Help and support

 Specialist cancer doctors and nurses are experts in providing the support you need.
 Talk to your doctor or nurse if you would like support or you’re finding it hard to cope.
-Our helpful website section lists support and information organisations for people with cancer.
+Specialist eye cancer clinics can supply information about support services for people with eye cancer.
+Patient organisations and voluntary groups for people with cancer can also be a great source of information and support.

-Sight changes can affect certain tasks.
-It’s harder to judge distance with one eye and you’ll need to turn your head to the left or right to see fully.
-But, once you get used to an artificial eye, you should be able to live life as you did before.
-See our section on treating eye cancer for more information.
+You may notice some changes in your vision after losing an eye.
+It’s harder to judge distance with one eye – you’ll need to turn your head to the left or right to see fully.
+But once you get used to this, you should be able to do all of the activities you did before surgery.

-Eye cancer often doesn’t have any obvious signs and may be picked up during a routine eye examination.
+Eye cancer doesn’t often have any obvious signs.
+It may be picked up during a routine eye examination.
+But you may notice a change in your vision or a lump on your eyelid that doesn’t go away.
 Some types of eye cancer cause your eyes to reflect white instead of red in photos.
-If you notice that, you should speak to a doctor or optician.
-There is more information in our eye cancer symptoms section.

 Did our Eye cancer information help you?